cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-06-play-game.md

 ## The move handling

-`rules` represent the ready-made file with the rules of the game you imported earlier.
-Given that your code has to handle new error situations, declare them in `x/checkers/types/errors.go`:
+`rules` represent the ready-made file containing the rules of the game you imported earlier.
+Declare them in `x/checkers/types/errors.go` given your code has to handle new error situations:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/8d686fc4feaf38687092712849f35a5d74a11378/x/checkers/types/errors.go#L14-L18]
 ErrGameNotFound     = sdkerrors.Register(ModuleName, 1104, "game by id not found: %s")